-It is the presence of high levels of paraproteins or monoclonal gammaglobulins in the blood.
+It is the presence of high paraproteins or monoclonal gammaglobulins in the blood.

 It is also known as monoclonal gammopathy, which occurs due to immunoproliferative disorders such as leukemias, lymphomas, and plasma cell dyscrasia or cancers.
-This condition can occur due to the manifestation of a disease without known cause, such as monoclonal gammopathy.
-The diagnosis depends on the detection of abnormal immune proteins in the blood, and the treatment involves the management of the underlying cause.
+This condition can occur due to the manifestation of a disease without a known cause, such as monoclonal gammopathy.
+The diagnosis depends on detecting abnormal immune proteins in the blood, and the treatment involves the management of the underlying cause.

-Paraprotein comes from a single stem cell through multiple repetitions; which, in general, are essentially clones of each other.
-Monoclonal cells are characteristic of cancer cells and a type of B cell called a plasma cell produces gamma globulins in abundant amounts causing leukemias and lymphomas, such as B cells, non-Hodgkin lymphomas, to lead to paraproteinemias.
+Paraprotein comes from a single stem cell through multiple repetitions, which, in general, are essentially clones of each other.
+Monoclonal cells are characteristic of cancer cells.
+A type of B cell called a plasma cell produces gamma globulins in abundant amounts causing leukemias and lymphomas, such as B cells and non-Hodgkin lymphomas, to lead to paraproteinemias.

 Symptoms of Paraproteinemia

 Side effects that must be pending; Pay special attention to the following side effects and notify your doctor immediately if you have any: